 I will say that if you want this soup to taste exactly like mine, the vegetable stock/broth that you use is important.
 Not all stocks were created equal.
 They really do vary in quality and taste.
 I always use Massel vegetable stock, which I believe is superior in quality and flavour.
 Massel stocks are vegan, gluten free, lactose free, kosher and free of MSG.
 When I don't make my own home made stock (I really do need to post that recipe) I always use Massel stocks.
 I actually prefer to use the stock cubes so I can control the strength.
 I use 1 stock cube for every 2 cups of filtered water.

-This vegan roasted butternut squash soup is savoury and sweet at the same time.
+This butternut squash soup is savoury and sweet at the same time.
 The coconut milk is optional.
-The vegan soup tastes fabulous without it!
+The soup tastes fabulous without it!
 But I like the creamy sweetness it adds.
 You can also substitute ¼ cup blanched almonds instead of coconut milk, which accents the nuttiness of the squash s'blendedly.
 You could always add more fresh ginger if you want a soup with more of a kick.
 But I prefer a more subtle ginger flavour that complements the squash beautifully.